 I shop carefully for my ingredients and the ingredients for Essential Rub for Pork Ribs or Shoulder are no exception.
 I go through a fair amount of spices so I buy the basic ones, the paprika, onion powder, garlic powder, chili powder (or others that I might see) in the larger plastic containers.
 You’ll find those at the grocery or the buyers clubs like Sam’s or Costco and might even find them in the discount area of the store or the dollar stores.
 I also buy the bags of spices from the produce department.

 I always keep my eye open in the spring when McCormicks often has coupons and Catalinas and restock my spices.
 A Catalina is when you buy so many items and a coupon spits out with a dollar amount to save on your next shopping trip.
 Pay attention to those slips that spit out with your receipts; they’ll notify you of Catalinas and so will your coupon matching sites if you have a good one.
-There’s more money saving tips and a lot more rubs and spice blends on my post for Spice, Herb or Flavor Packet Substitutes Post.
+There are more money-saving tips and a lot more rubs and spice blends on my post for Spice, Herb or Flavor Packet Substitutes Post.

 Essential Rub for Pork Ribs or Shoulder